lowphpcom/wnmp/README.md

 ## Update Log

+v1.42 2026-05-13 nginx-1.30.1 stable and nginx-1.31.0 mainline versions have been released, with fixes for HTTP/2 request injection vulnerability in the ngx_http_proxy_module (CVE-2026-42926), buffer overflow vulnerability in the ngx_http_rewrite_module (CVE-2026-42945), buffer overread vulnerabilities in the ngx_http_scgi_module and ngx_http_uwsgi_module (CVE-2026-42946), buffer overread vulnerability in the ngx_http_charset_module (CVE-2026-42934), address spoofing vulnerability in HTTP/3 (CVE-2026-40460), and use-after-free vulnerability in OCSP requests to resolver (CVE-2026-40701).
+Additionally, nginx-1.31.0 mainline version features support for HTTP forward proxy.
+At the same time, update PHP to the latest versions: 8.5.6, 8.4.21, 8.3.21, and 8.2.21

 v1.41 Fixed the issue with the WebDAV standalone launch feature

 v1.40 Upgrades NGINX to version 1.30.0, PHP 8.5.5，PHP 8.4.20,enables SSL tunnel selection by default, and automatically clears tunnel proxy settings upon script completion!